carpentries/amy/docs/users_guide/admin_index.md

 * **Lessons covered** *Placeholder section for lessons covered*

-* **URL** Enter in the workshop's url (to the GitHub page, not the repo).
+* **URL** Enter in the workshop's url (to the website, not the repo).
 This is generally in the format `https://username.github.io/YYYY-MM-DD-sitename`.
 It is created using the [template in this GitHub repo](https://github.com/carpentries/workshop-template).

 * **Language**  Enter in the human language the workshop is taught in.
 This is especially important for The Carpentries to track workshops in languages other than English.